DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Fireball
 "An iconic show of explosive force."
-- Deal 4 Fire Damage to one enemy.
+- Deal 4 Fire damage to one enemy.
 - If your Spell Pointer is adjacent to the enemy Spell Pointer, deal 4 Fire damage to all enemies.

 Cost: